Claus Hjort Frederiksen: Treason charges

 In January 2022, Claus Frederiksen announced he had been charged with violating a section of the Danish penal code which includes treason for leaking state secrets, which carries a maximum sentence of 12 years in prison.
 According to his party, Frederiksen was charged with leaking information to the media.
 Though the specifics of the leaked information is not publicly known, many have speculated it is related to interviews wherein Frederiksen revealed information about Danish cooperation with the American National Security Agency.

+On 27 October 2023 the Supreme Court ruled against the prosecution's demand that the charges against Frederiksen were to not be made public.
+On 1 November 2023 the prosecution dropped their charges against Frederiksen, along with similar charges against Lars Findsen, after a Supreme Court ruling prevented the trial from being carried out without breaching confidentiality of classified information.